JumanaCS/Cosmic-Closet/README.md

 <img width="1440" alt="Screenshot 2025-01-12 at 4 32 41 AM" src="https://github.com/user-attachments/assets/e30ff085-bcb7-4568-b72d-9477a91a7651" />
 <img width="1440" alt="Screenshot 2025-01-12 at 4 32 30 AM" src="https://github.com/user-attachments/assets/88773b7e-ce04-40dd-bae8-bedcb93cfeea" />

+• Cosmic Closet is a social e-commerce platform for buying and selling used, vintage, and repurposed items with features allowing users to create outfits from the items they are selling.

 # 🩰 Screens
 <img width="1440" alt="Screenshot 2025-01-12 at 4 39 09 AM" src="https://github.com/user-attachments/assets/5459546d-b3a1-4626-938f-a274ce8fd11d" />
 <img width="1440" alt="Screenshot 2025-01-12 at 4 24 28 AM" src="https://github.com/user-attachments/assets/984b4483-6a5f-4096-a202-0a3f0cd4eadb" />